13. Contributor’s guide¶

 Cycles budget.
 The resource is there for your use, so take advantage of it, but be mindful of the various costs of this compute time.

-Things you can do include testing locally first, cancelling jobs you know will fail or that won’t give you additional information, and not pushing every commit (CI tests only the most recent commit in a pushed group).
+Things you can do include focused local testing, cancelling jobs you know will fail or that won’t give you additional information, and not pushing every commit (CI tests only the most recent commit in a pushed group).
+Avoid making commits merely to trigger CI.

 We use the following labels (a.k.a. tags) to organize issues.
-Each issue (or stand-alone PR) should have label(s) from every category, with the exception of disposition which only applies to closed issues.
+Each issue (or stand-alone PR) should have label(s) from each category, with the exception of disposition which only applies to closed issues.
+Labels are periodically validated using a script.

 Charliecloud team members should label their own issues.
-Members of the general public are more than welcome to label their issues if they like, but in practice this is rare, which is fine.
+The general public are more than welcome to label their issues if they like, but in practice this is rare, which is fine.
 Whoever triages the incoming issue should add or adjust labels as needed.

 Note